A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

 Silvia is… How can I put it?
-If she was introducing herself, she’d say she’s the coordinator, but she’s just a midget with a raccoon’s eyes, responsible for kicking out all those losers who don’t work here anymore.
+If she was introducing herself, she’d say she’s the coordinator but she’s just a raccoon-eyed midget, the one who kicked out all those losers who don’t work here anymore.
 I escaped by the skin of my teeth, and now she doesn’t know what excuse to come up with to get rid of the Cyclops.
-There’s just four of us left on the night shift: Tariq and me work seven days on and seven days off, when we’re replaced by two girls that we never see.
-A few weeks ago, Tariq heard a rumour that they were going to get rid of the night shift and he hasn’t left me in peace since then: the baby, Águeda, what are we going to do with the baby if we’re unemployed?
+There’s just four of us left on the night shift: Tariq and me work seven days on and seven days off, when we’re replaced by two girls we never see.
+A few weeks ago, Tariq heard a rumour they were going to get rid of the night shift and he hasn’t left me in peace since then: the baby, Águeda, what are we going to do with the baby if we’re unemployed?
 I don’t usually reply.
-People are shouting in the streets, they want clean pavements – they want someone to give them a job.
-I’ve got work.
+People are shouting in the streets, they want clean pavements – they want someone to give them work.
+I’ve got a job.

 Extract 2: chapter 7, pages 97–101

-The engine of the digger falls silent.
+The digger’s engine falls silent.
 The driver calls the rest of the workers, it’s time to leave.
-When he raises the peak of his cap, I realize it’s the same man we met at the petrol station, the one who helped the fat guy with the coupons to get up.
-I avoid his eyes, losing myself among the gravestones in the hope that him and the other workers leave as soon as possible, but I know he’s still looking at me.
+When he raises the peak of his cap, I realize it’s the man we met at the petrol station, the one who helped the fat guy with the coupons to get up.
+I avoid his eyes, losing myself among the gravestones in the hope that he and the other workers will leave as soon as possible, but I know he’s still looking at me.
 After a few seconds I hear his voice among the marble crosses.